-Resetting Accumulators and Log Files
+Reset of Accumulators and Log Files

 Select Reset from the main menu.
 See Viewing and Changing Setup Options in Chapter 3 for information on navigating in menus.
-Access to the RESET menu entries is allowed depending on your security level as shown in the following table.
+Access to the Reset menu entries is allowed depending on your security level as shown in the following table.
 Clearing files is not allowed from the front display.

-Reset Entry Menu Function Security Level Diagnostics Reset of device diagnostics Low Bill/TOU MD Reset of billing maximum demands and triggering an end of billing period Low Power MD Volt/Amp MD Volt MD Ampere MD Harmonic MD All MD Reset of engineering maximum demands Low Dev.Oper.Time Reset of the meter operation time counters Medium Lith.Bat.Time Reset of the lithium battery operation time counters Medium NiMH.Bat.Time Reset of the rechargeable NiMH battery operation time counters Medium Power Failures Reset of the meter failure counters Medium
+Reset Entry Menu Function Security Level Diagnostic Reset of device diagnostics Low Power MD Volt/Amp MD Volt MD Ampere MD Harmonic MD All MD Reset of engineering maximum demands Low Device Oper.
+Time Reset of the meter operation time counters Medium Battery Oper.
+Time Reset of the lithium battery operation time counters Medium Power Failures Reset of the meter failure counters Medium